jmix-projects/external-datasource-sample/README.md

+**ATTENTION: this repository is deprecated in favor of https://github.com/jmix-framework/jmix-samples**

 # External Data Source Sample

 The project demonstrates how to display and manage data received from the external data source using standard Jmix CRUD screens.